 Move into the lying position on one side with your nose pointed up at about a 45-degree angle.

 Remain in this position for about 30 seconds (or until the vertigo subsides, whichever is longer).
 Then move back to the seated position.

 Repeat on the other side.

-People using this exercise usually are instructed to do 20
+People who use this exercise usually are instructed to do multiple

 repetitions of the exercise at least twice a day.

 during an exercise period.
 More often, improvement occurs gradually over a